tfp-photonics/treams/README.md

 ### Running on Windows

-For Windows, there are currently two tested ways how to install ptsa.
+For Windows, there are currently two tested ways how to install treams.
 The first option is using the
 [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install).
-Within WSL ptsa can be installed just as described above.
+Within WSL treams can be installed just as described above.
 The second option, that was tested is using [MSYS2](https://www.msys2.org/) with the ``mingw64`` environment.
 Likely, other python versions based on ``mingw-w64`` might also work.

 ## Documentation

-The documentation can be found at https://tfp-photonics.github.io/ptsa.
+The documentation can be found at https://tfp-photonics.github.io/treams.

 ## Publications